-Several different ceiling tiles were observed and sampled within the subject building as follows:
+Several different ceiling tiles were observed and previously sampled throughout the subject building as follows:

-- Stick-on ceiling tiles (1'x1' Scattered Pinholes) were observed and sampled in Rooms 001 and 003.
-The laboratory analytical results of the collected from Rooms 001 and 003 indicate that this material does not contain asbestos. - Stick-on ceiling tiles (1'x1' Linear with Pinholes) were observed and sampled in Room 001.
+- Stick-on ceiling tiles (1'x1' Scattered Pinholes) were observed and previously sampled in Rooms 001 and 003.
+The laboratory analytical results collected from Rooms 001 and 003 indicate that this material does not contain asbestos. - Stick-on ceiling tiles (1'x1' Linear w/ Pinholes) were observed and previously sampled in Room 001.
 The laboratory analytical results of the samples collected from Room 001 indicate that this material does not contain asbestos.